Frank Clarke (judge): Judgments

-Ruadhán Mac Cormaic of The Irish Times said on his appointment as Chief Justice, that Clarke has a "reputation for fair-mindedness and authority, and for judgments that were incisive and clear".
+Ruadhán Mac Cormaic of The Irish Times said on his appointment as Chief Justice that Clarke has a "reputation for fair-mindedness and authority, and for judgments that were incisive and clear".
 He also noted that he tended not to share an "absolute pro-defendant" attitude to criminal law matters with some Supreme Court colleagues, while also having the perception of more liberal positions than other judges on surrogacy and social issues.

 The judges of the Supreme Court have frequently relied on Clarke to write judgments for the court in cases involving public law.
 He delivered the judgments of the court in Kerins v.
-McGuinness and O'Brien v Clerk of Dail Éireann which clarified the law of parliamentary privilege in Ireland.
+McGuinness and O'Brien v Clerk of Dáil Éireann which clarified the law of parliamentary privilege in Ireland.
 In 2018 he wrote an opinion on behalf of a seven-judge panel which held that references of "unborn" under the Eighth Amendment of the Constitution of Ireland referred to an unborn child and the rights conferred upon an unborn child were confined to that section.
 His judgment in Friends of the Irish Environment v Government of Ireland "recharacterized" the approach of the Supreme Court to unenumerated rights, instead considering them "derived rights" under the Constitution of Ireland.

 He has contributed significantly to the Supreme Court's 2010s jurisprudence on the rights of persons accused of crimes.
 Clarke wrote the opinion of a unanimous court in a combined judgment of DPP v Gormley and DPP v White, holding that police questioning cannot begin until an accused person has received legal advice.
 He was part of the majority in DPP v.
 JC in 2015 where the court departed from its precedent regarding the exclusionary rule in Ireland, with Clarke devising a new test to assess the constitutionality of evidence obtained by Gardaí.

 His judgment in Okunade v.
 Minister for Justice & Others laid down the test for the courts to grant a mandatory injunction.
-In 2020, John MacMenamin and Clarke co-authored a judgment in University College Cork v.
+In 2020, John MacMenamin.
+Clarke co-authored a judgment in University College Cork v.
 ESB which presented a new authoritative statement regarding liability in negligence in Ireland.
 His judgment in Morrissey v.
 HSE developed the law on the standard of care in clinical negligence cases.